 The California Council on Economic Education provides economic and financial literacy resources for K-12 teachers and students, including lesson plans, student contests, and curricula programs.

-The California Department of Financial Institutions Kids
+The California Department of Business Oversight (DBO) Kids Page

 This page provides links to governmental agencies and community organizations to help children learn about money and money management.